GraceBa/ARvis/README.md

 # ARvis

-This is a directory file with the core for running AR.js.
-Each project will have a subfolder, with an executable html file.
+This is a directory with additional resources required to trial AR.js.